gshau/TheAstroImagingPlanner/README.md

     - `Minimum Moon Distance` - minimum distance from target to the Moon.
 Useful for filtering targets that would have strong gradients and light pollution from the Moon
     - `Extinction Coefficient` - atmospheric extinction coefficient.
 Used in the calculation of contrast and sky brightness.
 Values less than 0.2 indicate exceptionally transparent skies.
     - `Sky Brightness (mpsas)` - local sky brightness in magnitudes per square arc-second (mpsas).
 This is extracted from [The new world atlas of artificial night sky brightness](https://doi.org/10.1126/sciadv.1600377), and is updated on a location change.
 This value can also be overridden.
+    - `Solar Altitude for Nightfall` - number of degrees below the horizon the Sun must be to consider nightfall - for calculations of length of darkness and orange twilight band on both sides of the planner graph

 ### Show Weather Forecast
 Clicking on this button displays a modal that shows weather forecasts for the location.
 Sources currently are [ClearOutside](http://clearoutside.com/) and [NWS](https://www.weather.gov/).